Laurie Blouin

-Career
+Life and career

+Blouin is from Stoneham, Quebec, and started snowboarding when she was six years old after her brother introduced it to her.
+She began training with Max Henault at age 13 after messaging him on Facebook and getting permission to train on his property.
+Blouin's training with Henault included practice on trampolines.
+Prior to the 2018 Pyongchang Olympics, Blouin rented a room and lived at Henault's house full time for two years in order to get enough proper training.
+She won her first major competition when she won the junior world title in slopestyle in 2013, at the age of 16.
+Blouin made her World Cup debut at her home resort in Stoneham, Quebec, in February 2012.
+Her first World Cup podium came when she finished second in slopestyle at the New Zealand Winter Games in August 2015.
+She claimed another World Cup silver at Seiser Alm, Italy, in January 2017.
+Blouin wrapped up her 2016–17 season with a slopestyle victory at a World Snowboard Tour event, the Grandvalira Total Fight, in Andorra.
 Blouin was an entrant at the 2017 FIS World Championships in Sierra Nevada, Spain.
-In the final of the slopestyle event, she scored a 78.00, holding off silver medalist Zoi Sadowski-Synnott, who scored 77.50.
+In the final of the slopestyle event, she scored a 78.00 to earn gold, holding off silver medalist Zoi Sadowski-Synnott, who scored 77.50.
 She also finished 1st in qualifications and 6th in the final at the Big Air event.
 Blouin credited the "vibe" and atmosphere of Sierra Nevada for her world championship, saying, "I was not that stressed because the weather is so incredible here [and] the vibe is so fun.
 Before I dropped [in], I was super focused, and I told myself I was just going to drop [in] and just have fun."

-Building on her world championship Blouin went to the 2018 Winter Olympics as a strong medal hopeful.
-Those hopes seemed to be dashed when she crashed hard in training after her snowboard cut a rut and had to be carried off the slope on a stretcher.
+Following her world championship win, Blouin competed in the 2018 Winter Olympics.
+During a practice training run, she crashed hard in training after her snowboard cut a rut and had to be carried off the slope on a stretcher.
 Teammate Mark McMorris would later say of her injury that "She whacked her noggin pretty good and cut up her face."
-Defying the hard fall, Blouin had her name on the rider list for Sunday's qualifying runs.
+Despite this, Blouin had her name on the rider list for Sunday's qualifying runs.
 High winds delayed the qualifying; instead, the final would be two runs for all the female athletes the next day.
-In the final, high winds continued, but the finals were not called off, controversially, as many riders would fall in the buffeting winds.
-Blouin, sporting a black eye from her crash, also fell on her first run.
-She overcame these plights and ran a clean but easier attempt on the second run.
+Despite continued high winds, the finals were not called off; this proved to be a controversial decision as many riders would fall due to the wind.
+Blouin also fell on her first run but completed a clean second run.
 On her third and final jump, she only tried a cap single cab underflip instead of a double.
-This clean run was enough for her to win the silver medal behind American Jamie Anderson.
-Blouin acknowledged her difficult situation, but despite it all said after that, "Now I'm here in second place, I just don't believe it.
+This was enough for her to win the silver medal behind American Jamie Anderson.
+Blouin acknowledged her difficult situation, but said, "Now I'm here in second place, I just don't believe it.
 It's a dream come true."

-Blouin made her World Cup debut at her home resort in Stoneham, Quebec, in February 2012.
-Her first World Cup podium came when she finished second in slopestyle at the New Zealand Winter Games in August 2015.
-She claimed another World Cup silver at Seiser Alm, Italy, in January 2017.
-Blouin wrapped up her 2016–17 season with a slopestyle victory at a World Snowboard Tour event, the Grandvalira Total Fight, in Andorra.
-Blouin won a slopestyle silver medal at the X Games in Aspen on January 25, 2020.